NEONScience/DI-NEON-participants/README.md

 For more information on NEON, visit the website:
 [www.neonscience.org](http://www.neonscience.org "National Ecological Observatory Network")

-This repo contains the materials used to build the NEON Data Skills resources that are available for use on
+For NEON Data Skills educational resources, visit
 [the NEON Data Skills section of the NEON website](http://www.neonscience.org/neon-data-skills).